As a central site for art and culture in the region,

 Special Events, such as showers, weddings, fundraisers & community events

-Contact us today for rental information by phone at (585)343-9313 or by email at firstname.lastname@example.org.
-You may wish to set up a tour, or just stop in between 9am & 4pm weekdays to browse our galleries and to look through the selections of books, CDs and more!
+Contact us today to set up a tour!
+Call (585)343-9313 or email at firstname.lastname@example.org.
+Or just stop in between 9am & 4pm weekdays to browse our galleries and gift shop!

 Built in 1831 by Hezekiah Eldredge for the Bank of Genesee, the three-story Federal-style brick mansion that is now the cultural community's new home is the only surviving example of a business establishment for that period.
 It became a private club in 1886 and continued as such until 2000 when the over 100-year-old club closed the building.
 In 2002, the former "Batavia Club" was generously gifted to the Genesee-Orleans Regional Arts Council (aka GO ART!), making the building open to the public for the first time since the 1800s.
 The Honorable Barber B. Conable, Jr., a resident of nearby Alexander, was instrumental in getting the building listed on the National Register of Historic Places in 1973.